-Ansel is great and all, but if you are doing to be doing some odd things to your visuals, it won't always work that well.
-The problems is that for people who like to take screenshots, some of the injectables you use to alter how the game looks won't always translate well through Ansel.
+Ansel is excellent and all, but if you are doing to be doing some odd things to your visuals, it won't always work that well.
+The problems are that for people who like to take screenshots, some of the injectables you use to alter how the game looks won't always translate well through Ansel.
 Photo Mode is a great way to take your screenshots, as it should interact much better with your visual changes.

 The Witcher 3 HD Rework Project

 This mod is a one-stop-shop for people who want to give their game a graphical bump.
 The HD Rework Project wants to make everything look just a little better while still staying loyal to the original art direction.
 This mod will bring very high-quality texture, high-quality meshes, and better levels of details to parts of the game that may have been a little lacking.
 It also manages to not cost you too much from a performance point of view.

 Fast Travel Anywhere